augustosamame/ecommerce/README.md

-Mega_menu option in category so that main_menu categories can look like this: https://ibb.co/d0g5Db Even better would be customizable menus (like Saga Falabella which can be chosen and completed with data)
+Mega_menu option in category so that main_menu categories can look like this: https://ibb.co/d0g5Db Even better would be customizable menus (like Saga Falabella which can be chosen and completed with data) Multilanguage strings for both store and backoffice

+## v2.0 Planned Features

+All products, categories, etc.. can have multilanguage values so user-facing ecommerce is multilanguage

 ## Contributing
 Contribution directions go here.